Find out how to avoid crime and enjoy your visit to Cape Verde with these tips from our travel safety expert.

-Political and economic instability in Nigeria opens the doors for a cornucopia of crime.
-On one end, you have the less sinister, more basic thievery and pick pocketing.
-On the other, you have armed robberies, muggings, abductions and car-jackings.
+The political and economic instability of Nigeria opens the doors for a cornucopia of crime, from basic thievery to muggings, abductions, and car-jackings.

-Mauritania, located in North West Africa struggles with poverty, terrorism, escalating crime rates and heavily mined border areas.
+Mauritania struggles with poverty, terrorism, slavery, escalating crime and heavily mined border areas.
 Here's what you need to know.